The Slavic Expansion

 One can see on the map that the pottery of the first group (Prague-Korchak type) is spread over a vast space of territory between the Elbe and Saale to the Dnieper and captures all the territory of the Czech Republic and Slovakia, the central and southern Poland, the Polesie.

-The rottery of the second group is spread in Moldova, Wallachia, Dobruja, and south of the Danube in Bulgaria.
+The pottery of the second group is spread in Moldova, Wallachia, Dobruja, and south of the Danube in Bulgaria.
 Here, there are also sites of the first group, but much less frequently.
-This ceramic of Kolochin-Penkov type, which is common in the middle reaches of the river Sula, Psel and Vorskla.
-The pottery identical in the form to the Slavic pottery of the second group is found Chernigov Desna area and Kursk Seym area.
-It should be noted that if there are in the western regions areas wich represent two types of pottery, then the eastern areas have no such confusion.
-This indicates that the Slavs, beginning a great migration southward and westward, had two large streams which are crossed, some time after the beginning of the movement.
+This ceramic of Kolochin-Penkov type, which is common in the middle reaches of the Sula, Psel, and Vorskla rivers.
+The pottery identical in the form to the Slavic pottery of the second group is found Chernihiv Desna area and Kursk Seym area.
+It should be noted that if there are in the western regions which represent two types of pottery, then the eastern areas have no such confusion.
+This indicates that the Slavs, beginning a great migration southward and westward, had two large streams which are crossed, sometime after the beginning of the movement.
 This feature allows trace the origins of migration of both groups of Slavs in the reasonable expectation that the first type of pottery was left by the ancestors of today's Czechs, Slovaks, and Poles, and pottery of the second group was by the ancestors of the southern Slavs.
-The Slavs being representative of the first group of the pottery had such source is the territory south of the Pripyat River, ie the common Urheimat of the Czechs and Slovaks.
-Southern Slavs (the second group) began to move from the banks of the rivers Desna, Seym, and Sula, that is there, where we put the ancestors of the Serbs, Croats, Slovenes and Bulgarians.
+The Slavs being representative of the first group of the pottery had such a source in the territory south of the Pripyat River, ie the common Urheimat of the Czechs and Slovaks.
+Southern Slavs (the second group) began to move from the banks of the rivers Desna, Seym, and Sula, that is there, where we put the ancestors of the Serbs, Croats, Slovenes, and Bulgarians.

-So, these two groups of Slavs (actually Slavs and Antes) consisted of an initial part of the western branch of the Slavs and eastern one.
-According to the existing division they are today's western and southern Slavs.
-Those Slavs which remained close to their homes now make up a group of Eastern Slavs.
+So, these two groups of Slavs (actually Slavs and Antes) consisted of an initial part of the western branch of the Slavs and the eastern one.
+According to the existing division, they are today's western and southern Slavs.
+Those Slavs who remained close to their homes now make up a group of Eastern Slavs.

-The area of Drevlans was between the rivers Sluch, Pripyat, and Teteriv.
+The area of Drevlans was between the Sluch, Pripyat, and Teteriv rivers.
 This tribal name can be related to the name of another Germanic tribe, or Thervingi or Trevers, which the name of Drevlians means "people of the forest."

-The Polans populated area between the rivers Teteriv, Ros’, and Dnieper.
-Consonance between the names of the Polans and the Poles, of course, is no coincidence when you consider that the homeland of the Poles was in the neighborhood on the left bank of the Pripyat River.
+The Polans populated the area between the Teteriv, Ros’, and Dnieper rivers.
+The consonance between the names of the Polans and the Poles, of course, is no coincidence when you consider that the homeland of the Poles was in the neighborhood on the left bank of the Pripyat River.
 First, these two Slavic branches have a common ethnonym, which the Poles have preserved until now.
 True, the ethnonyms of the Polans and Poles area are perplexing as they are like Sl pole “field” but their homelands are located in forest areas.
 However, the explanation could be that.
 The Urheimat of the Greeks was also been – on the left side of the flow of Pripyat.
 The Greek word φυλον means "a clan, tribe".
-Self-names of different peoples like “people”, “folk”, “tribe” are numerous, so this explanation may have right to exist.
+Self-names of different peoples like “people”, “folk”, “tribe” are numerous, so this explanation may have the right to exist.

-Ludat says that Sakach found in the Persian source the name of the land and the people Haravaiti, Harvahwatiš in south-eastern satrapy, which corresponds to present-day southern half of Afghanistan, Baluchistan and eastern Iran (NOVAKOVICĦ REŠA, 1973: 328).
+Ludat says that Sakach found in the Persian source the name of the land and the people Haravaiti, Harvahwatiš in south-eastern satrapy, which corresponds to the present-day southern half of Afghanistan, Baluchistan and eastern Iran (NOVAKOVICĦ REЉA, 1973: 328).

 The Urheimat of the Afghans was located on the left side of the river Desna and the Croatian one was on the right bank, where the Sogdian language was previously formed.
-Thus, the coincidence of tribal names can not be accidental, and confirms the location of the ethno-generating areas.
-However, at present the traces of the Croats are absent in these counties, in contrast to the Serbian one.
+Thus, the coincidence of tribal names can not be accidental and confirms the location of the ethnic-generating areas.
+However, at present, the traces of the Croats are absent in these counties, in contrast to the Serbian one.

-The Slavic tribe of Dregoviches, the ancesitrs of the Belorissians, have gradually resettled the territory of modern-day Belorussia, on the east reached the river Desna near the town of Trubchevsk and the upper Volga in the area of the town Rzhev.
+The Slavic tribe of Dregoviches, the ancestors of the Belorussians, have gradually resettled the territory of modern-day Belorussia, on the east reached the river Desna near the town of Trubchevsk and the upper Volga in the area of the town Rzhev.
 The Desna became the border between the Belorussians and the southern branch of the Russians (Ibid: 135)